LayerXcom/safety-oracle/README.md

 V: The number of validators.

-M: The number of messages(vertices) in MessageDAG.
+M: The number of messages(vertices) in the MessageDAG.

-J: The number of arrows in MessageDAG.
+J: The number of arrows in the MessageDAG.

 For simplicity, we assumed that V <= M <= J <= MV.